MariyamShakoor/data-analyst-mariyam/Project 6/readme.md

-# Secure AWS Data Lake Architecture with Glue-based ETL and Cataloging
+# AWS Data Lake Architecture with Glue-based ETL and Cataloging
 ## Project Title:
-**Secure AWS Data Lake Architecture for Academic Records using Glue-based ETL and Elastic Beanstalk Logging in Academic Accommodation for Students with Accessibility Needs (5051p) at UCW**
+**AWS Data Lake Architecture for Academic Records using Glue-based ETL and Elastic Beanstalk Logging in Academic Accommodation for Students with Accessibility Needs (5051p) at UCW**

 ---

 ## Objective:
-To develop a secure, automated data lake architecture for managing academic datasets, with partitioned ETL pipelines and log ingestion using AWS Glue, S3, and Elastic Beanstalk, supporting scalable storage, transformation, and future visualization.
+To develop an automated data lake architecture for managing academic datasets, with partitioned ETL pipelines and log ingestion using AWS Glue, S3, and Elastic Beanstalk, supporting scalable storage, transformation, and future visualization.

 ---